What's going to happen?

-The North Sea region is facing the consequences of climate change, such as sea level rise, changing biodiversity and increased tourism, on sandy shores.
-As a result, we will adapt our management of the coast.
-Therefore, the design of our coastal zone and the associated management and maintenance will also change.
+The North Sea region is facing the consequences of climate change, such as rising sea levels, changing biodiversity, and an increase in tourism on sandy coasts.
+As a result, we will adapt our coastal management.
+The layout of our coastal area and the associated management and maintenance will therefore also change.

-In response to this challenge, the Interreg North Sea Program launched the project: MAinstreaming NAture BAsed Solutions through COASTal systems (MANABAS COAST).
-To develop an accessible and experience-based framework for large-scale implementation of so-called Nature-based Solutions (NbS) in coastal areas.
-These NbS address climate impacts while providing benefits for human well-being and biodiversity.
+In response to this challenge, the Interreg North Sea- Program has launched the project: MAinstreaming NAture BAsed Solutions through COASTal systems (MANABAS COAST).
+Developing an accessible and experience-based framework for large-scale implementation of Nature-based Solutions (NbS) in coastal areas.
+These NbS address the consequences of climate change while also offering benefits for human well-being and biodiversity.

-Along the coast of North Holland and Texel, the Water Board monitors beaches and dunes through surveyors, drones, lidar, cameras and citizen science.
-This monitoring contributes to a better understanding of beach and dune dynamics along our entire coast.
-The goal within this project is to optimize this monitoring.
+Along the coast of North Holland and Texel, the water board monitors beaches and dunes using surveyors, drones, lidar, cameras, and citizen science.
+This monitoring contributes to a better understanding of the dynamics of beaches and dunes along our entire coastline.
+The goal of this project is to optimize this monitoring.

 Who do we work with?

-The project is co-funded by the European Union and is a collaboration of several partners, from Sweden, Denmark, Germany, Belgium and France, who were also involved in the Building with Nature project.
+The project is co-financed by the European Union and is a collaboration between various partners from Sweden, Denmark, Germany, Belgium, and France, who were also involved in the Building with Nature project.

 Interreg